FrancesCoronel/personal-website-v3/_posts/2014-02-21-nothing-to-envy.md

 There is also very little mention of the possibility of failure the Western nations had in bringing appropriate humanitarian aid to starving North Koreans, and the book itself is somewhat outdated, but still very relevant given that it was published five years ago.
-However, Demick’s agenda is very much objective, not personal, and aims to provide a different social perspective from a heredity totalitarian state where one is not allowed to have their own opinion or basic right of freedom.
+However, Demick's agenda is very much objective, not personal, and aims to provide a different social perspective from a heredity totalitarian state where one is not allowed to have their own opinion or basic right of freedom.

-Demick’s work is endowed with the validity and vitality needed in this present-day globalized era, as she discusses her earliest visits from the 1990’s and presents factoids all the way up until 2009.
-Demick explains clearly how in the early nineties before foreign aid rallied, North Korea’s society took a turn for the worse, with many crimes, suicides, and even cannibalism (in remote areas starving adults would have access to homeless orphans) becoming commonplace.
+Demick's work is endowed with the validity and vitality needed in this present-day globalized era, as she discusses her earliest visits from the 1990's and presents factoids all the way up until 2009.
+Demick explains clearly how in the early nineties before foreign aid rallied, North Korea's society took a turn for the worse, with many crimes, suicides, and even cannibalism (in remote areas starving adults would have access to homeless orphans) becoming commonplace.